 National Professional Practice Exam

-The next step is the National Professional Practice Exam (NPPE).
-This is a 2.5 hour, closed-book on-line exam that covers ethics, professional practice, engineering law and professional liability.
-All applicants must pass the NPPE within two years of being assessed as meeting the academic requirement for licensing.
+The National Professional Practice Exam (NPPE) is a 2.5-hour, closed-book, online exam covering ethics, professional practice, engineering law, and professional liability.
+All applicants must pass the NPPE within two years after it has been determined they have met the academic requirement for licensing.

-Upon the successful completion of the NPPE, the applicant will be required to provide additional information in regards regarding the experience requirement.
+Upon completing the NPPE, the applicant must provide information regarding the experience requirement.

 Experience Requirement

-All applicants are required to obtain a minimum of 48 months of acceptable, verifiable professional engineering experience.
-At time of application, all applicants will now be required to meet the experience requirement through a competency-based assessment (CBA) model.
-CBA is a tool to assess readiness for licensure that examines engineering competencies across several categories (technical, communication, project management, professional accountability, etc.), in which all professional engineers must be competent to support effective practice and public safety.
+PEO assesses experience through a competency-based assessment (CBA).
+CBA is a tool to assess readiness for licensure that examines engineering competencies across several categories, including technical, communication, project management, professional accountability, etc., in which all professional engineers must be competent to support effective practice and public safety.
+To learn more about the CBA, please download the CBA Applicant Guide that supports your application process.

-Applicants who applied prior to May 15, 2023, will be required to complete a CBA assessment form, unless they have had their experience already assessed.
+Applicants who applied before May 15, 2023, must complete a CBA assessment form unless their experience has already been assessed.

 CBA Applicant's Guide